jbossas/archetypes/jboss-as-poh5-archetype/readme.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

 The application this project produces is designed to be run on a JBoss AS 7.

+HTML5 capible br

 NOTE:
 This project retrieves some artifacts from the JBoss Community Maven repository.